Sowmya-BH/DWBI/README.md

 Unemployment is measured as the average percentage of unemployed population for a given state.
 Each circle in the 3 scatter plots represents a state in the United States

+The second dashboard is an interactive visualization that provides custom analyses of offense data within one or more states and in the entire  United States of America and .
+The interactivity allows users to filter data based on the state and to get a holistic view of the crime statistics in the entire country as well as  in the entire state.
+The state filter is the primary selection tool that allows users to choose to obtain data for one or more individual states.

 # Results:
+Dashboard - 1
 ## Poverty vs Crimes:
 There are higher non violent crimes than violent crimes and they both increase with an increase in the percentage of population under poverty.